 - 3382 Computer Data Base Systems.
-(3-0) Concepts and methodology of data base planning, design, development, and management of the computerized data base of a management information system.
-The emphasis is on logical database design and a study of hierarchical, network and relational implementations.
+(3-0) Concepts and methodology of planning, design, development, and management of the computerized data base.
+The emphasis is on logical database design and a study of relational implementation.
 A relational DBMS with a relational query language is used for the development of a business application system.
-Prerequisite: CIS 3374 with a grade of "C" or higher. - 3389 Business Application Programming III.
+Prerequisites: CIS 3374 and 3380. - 3389 Business Application Programming III.
 (3-0) This course will continue the study of business-oriented software development using an object-oriented programming language.
 Topics covered will include client/server object relationships, inheritance, polymorphism, encapsulation, inner classes, threads, GUI design, and the use of event models.
-Prerequisite: CIS 2389 with a grade of "C" or higher. - 4318 Advanced Business Application Development.
+Prerequisite: CIS 3325.4318 Advanced Business Application Development.
 (3-0) Advanced use of information technology in the design and implementation of business applications to support electronic commerce.
 Concepts, methodology, and toolsets for designing, implementing, and management of applications in Business-to-Business paradigm.
-Prerequisites: CIS 3382; 3389 with a grade of "C" or higher in both courses. - 4322 Computer System Development and Design.
+Prerequisites: CIS 3382; 3389. - 4322 Computer System Development and Design.
 (3-0) Concepts and methods of systems analysis and design for information processing in business following an introduction to general systems theory.
 Designed to allow the students to extend their knowledge in structured programming techniques and to undertake a development case study.
-Prerequisites: CIS 3325 or 3389 and CIS 3382. - 4348 Fundamentals of Data Communications.
+Prerequisites: CIS 3325 and 3382. - 4348 Fundamentals of Data Communications.
 (3-0) A course oriented to the technical concepts of data communications and network designs and how they relate to contemporary computer end-user environments.
 It incorporates the systems approach for understanding, designing, managing, securing, and implementing data communication networks.
-Students will analyze and design data communication networks for various business situations. - 4349 Fourth Generation Computer Languages.
-(3-0) A course oriented to the concepts of fourth generation computer languages in computer information systems.
-It incorporates what fourth generation languages are, how they are used, and what factors contribute to their successful use.
-Students will design and code fourth generation computer language programs for business applications.
-Prerequisite: CIS 3382 with a grade of "C" or higher. - 4358 Local Area Network Administration.
-(3-0) Provides the student with an understanding of the responsibilities, tools, and technologies assigned to the Local Area Network administrator.
-Network operating systems will be reviewed that meet the needs of small business, professional offices, workgroups and departments.
-Emphasis will be placed on operating systems that support simultaneous access from workstations while providing access to shared disk storage, memory, and interconnected LANS.
-Repeatable for credit with different emphasis.
-Prerequisite: CIS 4348 with a grade of "C" or higher. - 4360 Web Server Application Development.
+Students will analyze and design data communication networks for various business situations. - 4349 Fourth Generation Languages for Database Processing.
+(3-0) A course oriented to the concept of fourth generation languages (4GL) used in advanced database processing, how they are used and what factors contribute to their successful use.
+Students will design and develop 4GL business applications in a database environment.
+Prerequisite: CIS 3382. - 4358 Local Area Network Administration.
+(3-0) Provides the student with an understanding of the responsibilities, tools, and technologies assigned to the Local Area Network administrator to manage a network.
+Network operating system that meets the needs of small business, professional offices, workgroups and departments will be reviewed.
+Prerequisite: CIS 4348. - 4360 Web Server Application Development.
 (3-0) An introduction to the concepts, methodology, and toolsets for designing, implementing, and administering application servers to support e-Business applications.
 Topics include server management, server-side programming for business rules components and data stores connectivity.
-Prerequisite: CIS 4318 with a grade of "C" or higher. - 4373 Special Topics in Computer Information Systems.
+Prerequisite: CIS 4318. - 4373 Special Topics in Computer Information Systems.
 (3-0) The study of advanced concepts and techniques of computer information systems.
 Content will vary according to the needs and interests of the students, and according to the latest state-of-the-art in computing.
 Prerequisite: Consent of the chair of the department. - 4373H Principles of Object-Oriented Programming